hramose/lgenerator/readme.md

 	},
 	"minimum-stability" : "dev"

-Next, update Composer from the Terminal:
+* Next, update Composer from the Terminal:

     composer update

-Once this operation completes, the final step is to add the service provider.
+* Once this operation completes, the final step is to add the service provider.
 Open `app/config/app.php`, and add a new item to the providers array.

-    'Fragale\Generators\GeneratorsServiceProvider'
+    'Fragale\Generators\GeneratorsServiceProvider',
+    'Collective\Html\HtmlServiceProvider',     			/*<--------- Laravel Collective*/

+and add the aliases for Laravel Collective

+		'Form' => 'Collective\Html\FormFacade',
+		'Html' => 'Collective\Html\HtmlFacade',

-That's it!
+* That's it!
 You're all set to go.
 Run the `artisan` command from the Terminal to see the new `makefast` commands.

     php artisan